Pilot-reference-free continuous-variable quantum key distribution with efficient decoy-state analysis: Parameter estimation and practical protocol

 In this section, we discuss the security analysis and parameter estimation in the most general case.
 In the most general adversarial scenario, namely the coherent attack, Eve can apply a joint quantum operation over the rounds for eavesdropping, which may correlate or even entangle the states transmitted to Bob.
 Eve collects all the side information leaked to her in the protocol and then guesses the legitimate users' keys.
 Under such an attack, the measurement statistics obtained by Bob are generally correlated over the rounds~\cite{xu2020secure}.

 The complementarity-based security analysis remains valid with finite statistics under a coherent attack~\cite{koashi2009simple}.
 The information leakage is quantified via the number of phase errors, while the occurrence of a phase error in each round may be non-i.i.d.
-That is, one should interpret the gains and phase-error rates in Eq.~\eqref{Eq::Keyrev} as frequencies in non-i.i.d.~statistics.
+That is, one should interpret the gains and phase-error rates in \eqref{Eq::Keyrev} as frequencies in non-i.i.d.~statistics.
+To avoid any misunderstanding, throughout this work, the term ``frequency'' is used in the context of probability theory and refers to the number of occurrences of an event.
 For instance, $Q_{1,1}$ should be regarded as the frequency of the events that Alice sends a single-photon state, and Bob accepts a single-photon state among key generation rounds in the virtual experiment.
 The remaining problem is to estimate these parameters via observed statistics.